 * Problems with intimacy

 By this I’m not referring to sex, although sexual dysfunction is often a reflection of an intimacy problem.
 I’m talking about being open and close with someone in an intimate relationship.
-Because of the shame and weak boundaries, you might fear that you’ll be judged, rejected, or left.
-On the other hand, you may fear smothered in a relationship and losing your autonomy.
+Because of shame and weak boundaries, you might fear that you’ll be judged, rejected, or left.
+On the other hand, you may fear being smothered in a relationship and losing your autonomy.
 You might deny your need for closeness and feel that your partner wants too much of your time; your partner complains that you’re unavailable, but he or she is denying his or her need for separateness.
+See my blog on The Dance of Intimacy.

 * Painful emotions